ystan-/symphony-quiz-bot-java/README.md

 ## Quiz Bot
-This bot uses Symphony Elements to facilitate the creation of quizzes, firing of quiz messages, ending quizzes and collation of results.
+This bot uses Symphony Elements to facilitate the creation of quizQuestions, firing of quizQuestion messages, ending quizQuestions and collation of results.

 ## Requirements
 * JDK 8+